 Frontline Employees Know Things Leadership Doesn't

 Your assembly line workers see safety hazards.
-Your customer service team knows what customers are complaining about.
+Your customer-service team knows what customers are complaining about.
 Your warehouse staff know inefficient processes.
 The closest people to the problem are your frontline employees.
-If you do not listen to them, you miss critical information.
+If you don't listen to them, you miss critical information, and you run a programme that only captures the views of desk-based employees, who are often the least able to spot operational problems.

 Engagement Is a Strategic Advantage

 Organisations with high employee engagement outperform disengaged ones on almost every metric: revenue growth, profitability, retention, safety, and quality.
-Employee voice programmes are one of the proven levers for building engagement.
+Employee voice programmes are one of the proven levers for building engagement, and unlike most engagement interventions, they are cheap to start and self-reinforcing once running.

 People Want to Be Heard

-If you ask employees whether their voice matters in their organisation, most say no. They have ideas but do not bother sharing because they have learned that nothing happens.
+If you ask employees whether their voice matters in their organisation, most say no. They have ideas but don't bother sharing because they have learned that nothing happens.
 An employee voice programme reverses this.
-When people see their input leads to action, participation increases and engagement follows.
+When people see their input leads to action, participation rises; and as participation rises, the signal quality goes up; and as the signal quality goes up, leadership trusts the programme more and funds it more.
+That is the compounding loop you are trying to start.

 How to Build an Employee Voice Programme